 In part 2 of this article, I describe how the Stoics made a division between rational animals (humans and gods) and non-rational animals, further subdivided into wild animals, like wolves and lions, and domestic animals, like cattle and sheep.

-Even among animals, though, some excel in terms of their animal nature and this is something Epictetus frequently refers to, particularly using the metaphor of the strong bull who protects the rest of the herd.
+Even among non-rational animals, though, some excel in terms of their nature and this is something Epictetus frequently refers to, particularly using the metaphor of the strong bull who protects the rest of the herd.
 The Stoics worshipped Zeus and refer to him frequently throughout their writings.
 Epictetus does not explicitly state that the image of the bull is linked to Zeus and so we cannot assume he has that in mind.
-However, it’s likely that most of his students would have easily connected the two ideas as Zeus was often symbolised as a white bull, (as in the image shown here in which Zeus is carrying Europa).
-Although cattle in general are sometimes looked down upon in his Discourses, the bull is several times praised as a metaphor for an exceptional or good man, i.e., the ideal Stoic Sage:
+However, it’s likely that most of his students would have easily connected the two ideas as Zeus was often symbolised as a white bull, as in the image shown here in which Zeus is carrying Europa.
+Although cattle in general are sometimes looked down upon in Epictetus’ Discourses, the bull is several times praised as a metaphor for an exceptional or good man, i.e., the ideal Stoic Sage:

 It was asked, How shall each of us perceive what belongs to his character?
 Whence, replied Epictetus, does a bull, when the lion approaches, alone recognize his own qualifications, and expose himself alone for the whole herd?
 It is evident that with the qualifications occurs, at the same time, the consciousness of being imbued with them.
 And in the same manner, whoever of us hath such qualifications will not be ignorant of them.
 But neither is a bull nor a gallant-spirited man formed all at once.
 We are to exercise, and qualify ourselves, and not to run rashly upon what doth not concern us.
 (Discourses, 1)